 - Optional scheduled daily restart of server using cron

-- A computer with a x86_64 bit processor (if you are trying to use ARM read my article on the limitations).
+- A computer with a 64 bit processor (if you are trying to use ARM read my article on the limitations).
 32 bit binaries of the official server are not available so it needs to be 64 bit!

 - 1 GB of RAM or higher